HomoFilmBro’s 2026 Oscar Best Picture ranking

 Read More →

-AVATAR: FIRE AND ASH: As the Sully family retread familiar ground, Quaritch counters his blue balls with a hot piece of ash
+AVATAR: FIRE AND ASH review: As the Sully family retread familiar ground, Quaritch counters his blue balls with a hot piece of ash

 09/01/2026 | by Jay Hiro Brown